syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 # Interaction

-The WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) controls allow you to change the value by keyboard or mouse interaction, and it also allows you to define increment or decrement when changing the value by MouseWheel or by clicking up and down buttons.
+This section explains about how to change the value by using mouse and keyboard in WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 ## Keyboard and Mouse support

-The WPF `UpDown` control provides keyboard and mouse support to increment or decrement the value in the text box.
-The keyboard and mouse provide the following supports:
+The WPF `UpDown` control provides to change the value by keyboard or mouse interaction, and it also allows you to define increment or decrement when changing the value by MouseWheel or by clicking up and down buttons.

+## Mouse scrolling

-* Mouse wheel - It helps to increase or decrease the current value of the text box by scrolling over WPF UpDown control.
+When the `IsScrollingOnCircle` property is enabled, the user can increase or decrease the current value of the text box by scrolling over UpDown control.

-* Up Arrow key - It helps to increase the present value in the text box by the value indicated in the [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property.

-* Down Arrow key - It helps to decrease the present value in the text box by the value indicated in the [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property.

-## IsScrollingOnCircle

-The [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~IsScrollingOnCircle.html) property allows change the value based on click and drag the control in upward or downward direction.

 {% tabs %}